boginw/P5/report/2 Iteration 1/Hardware Analysis/Large Servo Motor.md

 ### Results

+In this section the results from the tests are described.

 #### Speed (RPM)

 The results from the test can be seen in +@tbl:motorRPM.
 The table shows each motors speed at increments of 20%.